t-davidson/computational-sociology/2024/course-materials/github_setup.md

 ## Using Github for homework assignments

 We will be using something called Github Classroom for the homework assignments.
 Each homework assignment will be a separate Github repository, where each student gets a personal version.

+### How to download ("clone") the homework repository
-You will need to clone this repository using the same process as in Step 6.
-You can then submit your solutions by committing changes and pushing them to your repository.
+You will need to clone this repository using the same process as in Step 4.
+Just use the URL for your unique repository in place of the course website.
+Make sure to save it some separate (e.g. not inside the `computational-sociology` directory).
+Once you have downloaded it, clicking the project file will open up RStudio within the homework repository.

+### How to commit and push changes to the homework

+- Save the files you want to update
+- Navigate to the Git tab in RStudio and click the check-box for the file then click `Commit`
+- A dialogue box will open.
+Add a short message to the `Commit message` box, e.g. `Updated HW1 solutions` then click the `Commit` button again.
+- Finally, click the `Push` button with the green upwards arrow to send the change to your cloud-based repository
+	- Note: If you are asked for your username and password, click `Cancel` and exit the process.
+Follow these instructions to set up a personal access token (https://happygitwithr.com/https-pat.html#tldr) then attempt again.
+- Once you have pushed the changes, visit the Github webpage for your homework repository and you should see your commit message next to the file name, showing it is updated.

+You can commit as many times as you want.
+I recommend testing this process our before your final submission.

+For the final submission, please use the commit message indicated at the bottom of the `.Rmd` file to confirm it is the final submission.

+## On projects

+Over the course of the semester you will likely have multiple different Github repositories (main course repo, homeworks, papers).

+The simplest way to open a project is to open the `.RProj` file located in each folder or to use the dropdown menu in RStudio to open projects.

+Make sure you know what project you are currently in.
+You will need to switch between projects.
+For example, you might have a homework open in one project and will need to close RStudio and open the main project to work on in class problems.

+You can learn more about projects in the *R for Data Science* book: https://r4ds.hadley.nz/workflow-scripts.html#projects

 ### How to commit changes to the homework